 Ngā Anipā | Anxiety & Stress

-- Try to breathe more slowly and deeply when anxious.
-Slowly inhale in and count to 3, slowly exhale out and count to 3.
+- Doing some deep and slow breathing when anxious - slowly inhale in and count to 3, slowly exhale out and count to 3.

 - Stay active.
-Do a physical activity that you enjoy.
+Do a physical activity that you enjoy outside.

 - Give yoga a go.
 There are some great workouts that you can try to help manage anxiety and stress.

 - Resetting your thoughts by drawing, reading or doing something else you enjoy

 - Using a heavy blanket such as a duvet and snuggling under it

 - Having a hot drink and taking a break

 - Avoid substances like caffeine, alcohol and cannabis, as these can aggravate anxiety